Pump-CS/ECS-Ardublock-Modding/README.md

 4. In the project directory, run `mvn validate` and then `./install_openblocks`.
 5. In ardublock/openblocks, run `mvn install`.
 6. After modifying the code, run `mvn clean package`.
-7. Step 6 should produce `target/ardublock-all.jar`, copy this to `Arduino/tools/ArduBlockTool/tool`
+7. Step 6 should produce `target/ardublock-all.jar`, copy this to
-  * Note: This path will vary depending on which OS you're running.
-You can find this path by starting the Ardunio application and then going to file -> preferences.
-The root of the path you need to copy `ardublock-all.jar` to will be the path under "Sketchbook location".
-If your Sketchbook location is `/home/name/sketchbook` then you need to copy `ardublook-all.jar` to `/home/name/sketchbook/tools/ArduBlockTool/tool` (you may need to create some of these directories).
+  * Mac OS X & Windows: `Documents/Arduino/tools/ArduBlockTool/tool`
+  * Linux: `~/sketchbook/tools/ArduBlockTool/tool`
+  * If these paths don't work, then use the path found in File > Preferences in the Arduino application as the root and append `tools/ArduBlockTool/tool`
-8. Start the arduino application as you would normally, go to Tools -> ArduBlock.
+8. Start the arduino application as you would normally and navigate to Tools -> ArduBlock.